 HL7 Acknowledgment Choreography Example

-Using the example messages in for the WRQ/WRP message pair:
+Using the example messages in Figure 2-5.
+Hypothetical schematic message for the WRQ/WRP message pair:

 When MSH-15 is blank and MSH-16 is blank an original mode acknowledgment SHALL be returned on the same communication channel.